 Catheter ablation is a way to treat irregular heartbeats, or arrhythmias, like atrial fibrillation (AFib), atrial flutter, or supraventricular tachycardia (SVT).
 It destroys the tissue that’s causing your heartbeat to get off course.
-This creates scar tissue inside your heart.
-This scar tissue is a good thing.
-It will help your heartbeat stay in rhythm.
+This creates scar tissue inside your heart that helps your heartbeat stay in rhythm.

 How Should I Prepare for My Catheter Ablation?

 Before your procedure, your doctor may ask you to get some tests.
-They will tell your doctor more about your heart and overall health.
+The tests will tell your doctor more about your heart and overall health.
 They may include:

-The day before your ablation, you should not eat or drink anything after midnight.
+The day before your ablation, don’t eat or drink anything after midnight.
 Food or drinks in your stomach may cause you to react badly to your anesthesia, the medicine you get before the procedure to make you “sleep” and keep you from feeling pain.
 For example, you might vomit, and it could get into your lungs.

 What to Expect: Catheter Ablation, Step by Step